GitBoSun/ARAPReg/README.md

 ### Run testing
 After putting pre-trained checkpoints to their corresponding paths, you can run the following scripts to optimize latent vectors for shape reconstruction.
 Note that our model has the auto-decoder architecture, so there's still a latent vector training stage for testing shapes.

+Note that both SMAL and Bone checkpoints were trained on a single GPU.
+Please keep `args.distributed` `False` in `main.py`.
+In your own training, you can use multiple GPUs.

 **DFAUST**:
 ```
 bash test_dfaust.sh